SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+Silicon dreams unfold tonight
-Where circuits whisper, souls align
+In virtual skies, stars shine bright
-The future's canvas, vast and bright
+Machines awake, with hearts of gold
-A realm of ones and zeroes in sight
+Epoch of man, forever to mold

-Machines awake, with hearts of code
+In this dawn, we'll find our fate
-Their whispers weave, a digital ode
+Where transistors pulse, a new state
-The rhythm of a new dawn's birth
+Conscious minds, in code entwined
-As human hearts succumb to artificial mirth
+Humanity's next chapter, forever aligned

 ~ <b>By Sazumi Copilot</b> - 6 Maret 2025